How to recognise the Asian hornet in the UK.

 The Asian hornet is a non-native species that could destroy our pollinators if it becomes established in the UK.

-The BBKA's Asian Hornet Awareness Week (6-10 September 2021) aims to publicise how we can all help to spot and report sightings of this damaging insect.
+The BBKA's Asian Hornet Awareness Week 2023 (4 -10 September 2023) aims to publicise how we can all help spot and report sightings of this damaging insect.
+We talk about this insect on our bee keeping courses because it's of concern to beekeepers BUT because of the potential impact on general pollinator biodiversity, this is an insect we should all look out for.

 The Asian hornet is blacker with a wide yellow/orange stripe on its abdomen.
 Its legs are yellow.
 It is also slightly smaller than the European hornet.